 Combine the forages with clean, fresh, constant supply of water when wanted and your horse will transform to be the horse you know he or she can be.
 Instead of adding chemicals for healing, look to nature's chemicals that are found in natural foods.
 Use herbs for healing when needed - they are not only food but powerful medicines as well.
 Be sure to consult a knowledgeable Herbalist on what is needed.

 Remember, definition of health is: Free of dis-ease in body, mind and spirit.
 How healthy is your horse?
 God created HEALTHY horses -- we need to honor that with feeding only the best that His creation has to offer.

 TO BE FED ONCE DAILY FOR THE AVERAGE SIZED HORSE

-If you feel your horse HAS to have added calories then increase the oil up to a cup a day, increase the flax up to a cup a day, increase the Black Oil sunflower seeds up to a cup a day and add ORGANIC WHOLE OATS, split peas, hull-less barley, whole corn as a 'grain' to be fed once daily.
+If you feel your horse HAS to have added calories then increase the oil up to a cup a day, increase the chia up to a cup a day, increase the Black Oil sunflower seeds up to a cup a day and add ORGANIC WHOLE OATS, split peas, hull-less barley, whole corn as a 'grain' to be fed once daily.

 Even if you were to add this 'salad' mix 2 - 3 times a week you'll see a marked improvement in your horse's overall health.